Dabz/kafka-security-playbook/README.md

 </pre>
 </details>

 Kafka brokers need a keystore to store its private certificate as well as a truststore to verify the identity of other brokers.

+## Schema registry basic security

 ### Further information